kailasbk/style-guides/verilog.md

 ### `case` statements

-Case statements are often used as a more consise alternative to if-else statements, and should be used whenever the logic occurs depending on the value of a single variable.
+Case statements are often used as a more concise alternative to if-else statements, and should be used whenever the logic occurs depending on the value of a single variable.
 Each case should have no space before the colon and a space after the colon.
 Begin-end blocks are required if a case has more than